acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 > difference between 1.0 and the least value greater than 1.0 that is representable as a float.

 OK, that seems consistent with the idea that we're hitting the lower limit of what we can represent with floats.
-Seems like a good place to stop!
+It doesn't quite explain why I see values smaller than that but still, this seems like a reasonable place to stop!

 _We're not stopping._